Hare Conditioned: Plot

 The manager then chases after Bugs into the ladies' department, where he sees a customer (Bugs in disguise).
 Bugs asks for a pair of bedroom slippers, to which the gushy manager removes Bugs' high heel and tickles his feet.
 While they're laughing, Bugs falls to the floor, revealing that what the manager was tickling was actually a mannequin leg, to which Bugs wiggles his real toe and escapes.

 The manager then chases Bugs through several departments where they each wear the outfit associated with that department (little boys, Turkish Baths, costume, sports).
 Bugs then blows his cover when the manager sees Bugs isn't wearing any lingerie.

 As Bugs rushes upstairs, the manager gets into the elevator, where Bugs (in disguise again) brings him down.
 Just as the manager gets wise after exiting, Bugs tricks him into getting aboard another elevator going up, where the manager sees multiple Bugs's thumbing lifts on the elevator on each floor.
 Just as he comes back down, Bugs shoves the manager out of the elevator, making the manager rush up hundreds of flights of stairs to the top of the building.

 Once at the top, Bugs pushes the manager down a shaft with an elevator under repair.
 Bugs then listens to the manager scream as he crashes to the ground floor, and while he remarks 'What a dope.
 What a maroon.', the manager, looking worse for wear, zips back up ready to strangle Bugs.

-Just when Bugs is about to be captured, he distracts the man again by tricking him into thinking there is a "frankincense" monster behind him, just like in a good book he just read.
+Just when Bugs is about to be captured, he distracts the man again by tricking him into thinking there is a Frankenstein's monster behind him, just like in a good book he just read.
 When he looks behind, Bugs has leaped into position, making a hideous face.
 The frightened man leaps off the building with another scream.
 Bugs tut-tuts, then pulls out a mirror, makes the same face to himself, turns to the audience in horror, and then he leaps off the building with a scream, thus ending the cartoon.